peterparkedcar165/regularmod/README.md

 1. Experience Flask (empty/full): When empty, use to fill 100xp points.
 When full, use to gain 100xp points.
 MUST HAVE over 100xp point to fill a bottle up.

 ## 👕 Armor / Tools / Weapons / Baubles:
+### Armor Sets will grant bonus on every piece, and per number of pieces.
+#### Excavator: Each piece grants 5% Mining Speed.

+Set bonuses:

+1. Mining Speed: +15%, Extra Ore Chance: +25%, reduced damage from Stalagmite and Stalgtites.
+2. Mining no longer consumes hunger.
+Immunity to Mining Fatigue.
+(Iffy)
+3. Mining Pickaxable blocks has a 25% Chance to grant increasing Haste.
+Max 4, for 20 seconds.
+4. Permanent Night Vision, mining ores grants extra exp based on Experience Multiplier.
+Does not work with Silk Touch.
+Extra Ore Chance: +25%

 ## 💭 Status Effects: